CSEEandT-25-ErrorPaper/CS2-Error-Categorization/Task Description.md

 Which unenrolls the student.
 If the student exists and was unenrolled, return `True`, otherwise return `False`.

 #### `getStudent(String firstName, String surname)`
 Which returns the student with the corresponding name.
-If no student with this name exists, return `None`/`null`.
+If no student with this name exists, return `null`.

 #### `getListOfStudents()`
 Which returns a list of students.